osrf-migration/vrx-wiki/events/19/phase2_trials.md

 # Phase 2 Trials

 Descriptions of the scenarios used for Phase 2 evaluation and scoring.
+These are a great way to test your software.
+For each of the 6 tasks we generated 6 trials.
+The first three trials were release for practice prior to Phase 2 - see [Phase 2 Task Testing](https://bitbucket.org/osrf/vrx/wiki/Phase2_Task_Testing_2019) and the remaining three tasks were new to the teams.
+We encourage teams to use all 36 of these trials to prepare for the VRX Finals.

 # Task 1: Station Keeping